danieldutu/Forecast_Methods/README.md

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

+# Model Performance

-# I tried three different models:
+I tried three different models:
 **ARIMA** <br>
 **Long Short Term Memory**  <br>
 **Prophet** <br>